 - 4 tablespoons icing sugar

-- Preheat the oven to 350 F/180C/Gas 4.
+Gather the ingredients and preheat the oven to 350 F/180C/Gas 4.

-- Once risen and brown, you can open the door to check by gently pressing the center of the cake, and it should spring back quickly.
+Once risen and brown, you can open the door to check by gently pressing the center of the cake and it should spring back quickly.
 If so, remove the cakes from the oven and place on a cooling rack for 5 minutes.

-- Turn the cooled cakes cooked side down and using a pastry brush, brush on the syrup a little at a time, allowing the cakes to absorb the syrup before adding more.
+Turn the cooled cakes cooked side down and using a pastry brush, brush on the syrup a little at a time, allowing the cakes to absorb the syrup before adding more.
 Do not over saturate the cakes.
-You do not want them soggy, or they will fall apart; the syrup is to flavor the cake not drown it.
+You do not want them soggy, or they will fall apart; the syrup is to flavor the cake, not drown it.

-- Put one cake on a serving plate, cover with a thick layer of raspberry jam followed by an even thicker layer of whipped cream.
-Top with the second cake.
+Put one cake on a serving plate, cover with a thick layer of raspberry jam, followed by an even thicker layer of whipped cream.